mfumagalli/ngsJulia/docs/ngsPool.md

 # ngsPool

-Estimation of allele frequency (and more) from pooled sequencing data using `ngsJulia`.
+`ngsPool` implements a method to estimate allele frequencies and perform various analyses from pooled sequencing data using `ngsJulia`.
-`ngsPool` implements several estimators of allele frequencies from pooled NGS data.
+The model is described in the related [paper](https://f1000research.com/articles/11-126).
-It provides additional scripts for estimators of the site frequency spectrum (SFS) and for association tests.
+In addition to provide several estimators of allele frequencies, `ngsPool` includes scripts to estimate the site frequency spectrum and for association tests.

 To showcase its use, this tutorial will simulate some pooled sequencing data and demonstrate the various options and possible analyses implemented in `ngsPool`.
-We assume that an environment variable `NGSJULIA` is defined pointing to the cloned directory.
+Throughout these examples, we assume that we defined an environment variable `NGSJULIA` that points to the installation path.

 ## Simulate pooled NGS data